 Road traffic dominant source of pollution

-Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires during the winter months.
+Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires from October to April.
 A car with studded tyres produces up to 100 times more particulate matter than a car with regular tyres.

 Other important sources are industrial emissions and long-range transport of pollution from other European countries.
-As shown in the three figures below, long- range transboundary pollution is still a major pressure in the Norwegian environment.
+As shown in the graph inputs of sulphur and nitrogen to Norway have declined as emissions in Europe have been reduced.